legsonwings/tracearoom/README.md

 # tracearoom

-Traces walls of a room
+The goal of this project is to use raytracing to trace four walls, ceiling and floor of a room.